richard-d-lee/jesus-chatbot/SEO_IMPLEMENTATION_SUMMARY.md

 #### Hidden SEO Content Section
 Added crawlable but visually hidden content section including:
-- Detailed description of Jesus Chatbot (200+ words)
+- Detailed description of Jesus Express (200+ words)
 - Feature list with natural keyword integration
 - How-to guide for using the chatbot
 - Information about different Jesus representations